zerotier/docs/docs/roots.md

 Since the data center we inhabit is the planet, a user-defined set of roots is called a **moon**.
 When a node "orbits" a moon, it adds the moon's roots to its root server set.
-Nodes orbiting moons will still use planetary roots, but they'll use the moon's roots if they look faster or if nothing else is available.
+Nodes orbiting moons will still use planetary roots, but they'll use the moons if they look faster or if nothing else is available.

+## Planning Your Deployment

 The first step in creating a moon is to deploy a set of root servers.
 In most cases we recommend two.
 These are regular ZeroTier nodes, but ones that are always on and have static (physical) IP addresses.
 These static IPs could be global Internet IPs or physical intranet IPs that are only reachable internally.
-In the latter case your moon's roots won't work outside your office, but that doesn't matter.
+In the latter case your moons won't work outside your office, but that doesn't matter.
 Roaming nodes will just use planetary roots instead.